Can Carpal Tunnel Go Away on its Own?

 forceful grip and release

-Will Carpal Tunnel Syndrome Go Away by Itself?
+Will Carpal Tunnel Go Away on its Own?

 doctor performs myofascial release massage

-The first and most crucial step to relieve carpal tunnel symptoms is to address the underlying problem.
-In some people, it means changing their hand and wrist position while typing or using tools.
+In some people, it improvement comes from changing their hand and wrist position while typing or using tools.
 In others, simply wearing gloves or avoiding a marathon hand activity (like shoveling snow) is effective.

-Yet in other people, the problem may be due to an underlying medical condition such as rheumatoid arthritis or pregnancy.
-Obviously, these are addressed differently.
-But in summary, any remedy is useless if you do not address the underlying issue.
+In other people, the problem may be due to an underlying medical condition such as rheumatoid arthritis or pregnancy.

 Summary